Sonnet 12

 That soon my soul would drown in sweet despair

-And languish in your wake, asunder torn;
+And languish in your wake, in sorrow torn;

-But how could I have known it then, my love,
+But how could I have known it then, my love—

-Where once it held my spirit high above,
+Where once it held my spirit high above

 And stayed all sorrow like some sound rampart.